Estimate Time7 min

 Treasury and government money market funds3 are designed to maintain a stable net asset value (NAV) of $1.00 and they do not place restrictions on investors' ability to access their money in the funds.

-Certificates of deposit (CDs) may offer even better rates than money market funds—but there is a catch.
+Certificates of deposit (CDs) may offer better rates than money market funds—but there is a catch.
 Many penalize you for taking money out before the CD matures.
-Short-term CDs may be a solution for a portion of your emergency fund but beware of tying up all your savings—a vital component of your rainy-day fund is liquidity.
+Short-term CDs may also be a solution for a portion of your emergency savings, but beware of tying up all your money.

-When you need to dip into your emergency fund, consider withdrawing from more liquid accounts first—if you've divided your emergency savings between highly liquid accounts and those that are less easy to access.
-An example of a very liquid account would be a savings account—your savings are easily accessed at no cost on the same day.
+When you need to access your emergency savings, consider withdrawing from more liquid accounts first—if you've divided your emergency savings between highly liquid accounts and those that are less easy to access.
+An example of a liquid account would be a savings account—your savings are easily accessed at no cost on the same day.
 Cash held in a money market fund may not be available on demand—you would likely need to sell the fund and wait until the next business day for access to your cash.

 Avoiding losses due to taxes, penalties, or market volatility is key.